Frisians: Early modern Frisia

-Migration to England and Scotland
+Connection with the Anglo-Saxons of Britain

 Though it is impossible to know exact numbers and migration patterns, research has indicated that many Frisians were part of the wave of ethnic groups to colonise areas of present-day England alongside the Angles, Saxons and Jutes, starting from around the fifth century when Frisians arrived along the coastline of Kent.

 Frisians principally settled in modern-day Kent, East Anglia, the East Midlands, North East England, and Yorkshire.
 Across these areas, evidence of their settlement includes place names of Frisian origin, such as Frizinghall in Bradford and Frieston in Lincolnshire.

 Similarities in dialect between Great Yarmouth and Friesland have been noted, originating from trade between these areas during the Middle Ages.
 Frisians are also known to have founded the Freston area of Ipswich.

 In Scotland, historians have noted that colonies of Angles and Frisians settled as far north as the River Forth.
 This corresponds to those areas of Scotland which historically constituted part of Northumbria.